 Image credit: DiscoverHongKong website

 A vast contrast to the modern city is a tradition that coexisted with commercialization for years.
 It is a big part of Hong Kong culture as street arts were born out of the contrast of the two.
-There are walking tours that cover the different art.
+There are walking tours in Old Town Central that cover the different art.

 The Man Mo Temple is one of the oldest Taoist temples in Hong Kong.
 It pays tribute to the God of Literature ( Man) and the God of War (Mo).